Start a Business in Dubai

 - A business plan, and

 With these, the Arab Embassy or the Gulf Cooperation Council would be more than willing to approve your business start in the Dubai free zone.
-The government has made the process and requirements easy so as to attract more and more investors, both locals and foreigners.
-It is worth mentioning that the entire process will take about 4 weeks only to complete.
+The department of economic development has made the process and requirements simple and easy so as to attract more and more investors, both locals and foreigners.
+It is important to understand that the entire process will take about four weeks only to be completed.

 Look for an office space

-To get an ideal office space, you first need to factor in the number of employees you require.
 Depending on your preference, you could decide to either purchase or lease office space.
-Different zones have different office packages for you to choose from.
-Take your time looking for one to ensure everything is within your budget but still get a strategic office space.
+Different zones have different office packages, equipped with different aspects, for you to choose from.
+Take your time looking for one to ensure everything is within your budget but still get a strategic office space ready for use.
+Remember, simplicity is key; a simple, high-quality space with a unique touch would make your employees happy in the end (although sometimes it makes sense to go over the board).

-Note that you will need to wait for pre-approval for your business licenses and every other document before operating your business.
+Note that you will need to wait for pre-approval for your business license categories and every other document before operating your business in Dubai.

 How to Find Business Partners in Dubai?

-Some of the best ways to find good partners for business in Dubai include;
+Some of the best ways to find good partners for your business in Dubai include;

 Inquire from others